-“Let’s check out the disco,” I shout over the club din.
+“Let’s go check out the disco,” I shout over the club din.
 The band playing on stage is too slow and ponderous.
-We stumble down the stairs, due to Jimmy still not used to being stoned in the platform shoes.
-It’s all good.
+We stumble down the stairs, due to Jimmy not used to platform shoes while stoned.
+It is all good.
 We run into the disco side, where the heavy beat of Donna Summer is blasting.

 All three of us hit the dance floor together.
 Other boys and girls join us, accepting me as part of Tony’s crew.
 Thirty minutes later, I beg for a break to cool off with more beer.
-Our table in the VIP balcony is still over-crowded, so Jimmy takes us to the parking lot.
-At the back of the lot, we smoke out.
-I have to be dragged/carried back inside, where Tony gets us another pitcher backstage, where the lame band has just finished.
+Our table in the VIP balcony is still over-crowded, so Jimmy takes us out to the parking lot.
+We smoke out at the back of the lot I have to be dragged/carried back inside.
+Tony gets us another pitcher backstage, where the lame band has just finished.

 “We got kicked out of the porno across the street for jerking it together in a booth,” Tony brags.

 “Let’s go up to Hollywood Boulevard.
-We can jerk it for the pervs in the Pussycat Theater.
+We can thrill the pervs in the Pussycat Theater.
 All those Selma whores will be there jerking their tricks.
 We’ll make their night by putting on a show,” Jimmy is full of perverted ideas.

 Tony drives, with all three of us in the front of his Datsun.
 Jimmy rides pussy with an arm around each of us.
 I pay the three dollars for us to get into the X-rated movie on the corner of Cherokee and Hollywood.
 Mom’s money is spent on porno.
-I’m not concerned she’ll find out.
-It’s too late in Iowa for me to call for permission to go to the movies.
-It’s a slippery slope.
+No way she can find out.
+It is too late in Iowa for me to call for permission to go to the movies.
+It is a slippery slope.

 “The shows over, boys,” Jimmy announced.

 Half the crowd follows us out of the theater.
 Tony leads everyone down the block to the Gold Cup, where the regular hustlers and johns move to the back, as our posse of twenty perverts invades the long counter up front.
 Tony and Jimmy begin negotiating sex trade, charging twenty dollars for their telephone numbers to arrange future dates.
-To prove they aren’t ripping the johns off, each has to go out back for quick blow jobs.
+To prove they are not ripping the johns off, each has to go out back for quick blow jobs.
 Once attested as ‘for real,’ they sell their numbers quickly.
-As the ‘new kid in town,’ I’m even more popular.
-I don’t have a local phone number and won’t pass out my Hyland House home phone.
+As the ‘new kid in town,’ I am even more popular.
+I do not have a local phone number and refuse to pass out my Hyland House home phone.
 The twins would really enjoy those calls.
 I get offered ‘hundreds’ to go off for anal fucking.
-I maintain I have a boyfriend and don’t cheat.
+I maintain I have a boyfriend and do not cheat.
 Interest in me falls off quickly.

 “Let’s go eat at Arthur J’s,” Tony suggests once they collect all their future date payments.
 Tony’s little car is easy to park.
 It’s perfect for the city.
 Hollywood is a mini-Times Square with parking.

 Arthur J’s is another hustling trip.
 This time we act innocent and shoo away the johns.
-I’m famished and the greasy hamburgers and fries are just what I need.
+I am famished and the greasy hamburgers and fries are just what I need.
 The real action is outside on the corner of Highland and Santa Monica.
-It’s after midnight, now Saturday morning.
-I feel like a kid again, just doing what everyone else does, not caring that it’s all perverted.
+It is after midnight, now Saturday morning.
+I feel like a kid again, just doing what everyone else does, not caring that it is totally perverted.
 After eating, we join the hustlers on the corner.
-Once the real hustlers realize we’re not serious about going off with their tricks, they use our unspoiled looks to lure cruisers.
-Every time one stops and we go over to negotiate, they push us out-of-the-way and take the trick for themselves.
-We are no pros.
+Once the real hustlers realize we are not serious about going off with their tricks, they use our unspoiled looks to lure cruisers.
+Every time one stops and we go over to negotiate, they push us out-of-the-way and take the tricks for themselves.
+We are not pros.